• Skip to main content

 Ergonomics

 As Coch told us, the great thing about plate carrier vests is that you can remain mobile while wearing them.
-Were you to pack all your equipment onto a battle belt, you might have to leave some tools off.
+If you pack all your equipment onto a battle belt, you might have to leave some tools off.
 If you did manage to pack them all along your waist, you would find the unequal weight cumbersome.
-Not ideal when you're on the move in hostile situations.
+Not ideal when you’re on the move in hostile situations.

 Gun belts can hold a lot of equipment but can weigh you down.